Wie man ein erfahrener Motorradfahrer wird – Teil 1

 But since I don’t have a car, I told myself that I could find a second bike, a little more versatile, why not a Trail… I was a bit reluctant at the start.
 For me, the bike was above all about style.
 A motorcycle should not be consensual, a roadster or nothing.
 Then I tried a friend’s 2015 Africa Twin and thought “after all, it is a great compromise after all”.
 I even wrote an article on why Trails are the best bikes (here).

-A bike with which you ride 1000km in a day and arrive fresh at the aperitif in the evening.
-A slightly different experience than with the Speed!
+A bike with which you can ride 1000km in a day and arrive fresh at the aperitif in the evening.
+A slightly different experience than with the Speed Triple!

 Not always.
 A day roadtrip on for ex. the Susten-Grimsel-Furka triplet is great too.
 But for me, going on a bike also rhymes with discovery, and therefore travel.
 So if I can combine the two, that’s great.
 So I try to stall myself once or twice a year, if possible in the off season (June or September for example) and to go between 4 days and a week.